 Winter Development in Cross Country Training

-Exercise physiologist like to reduce athletic performance ability to five physical skills that are a product of the athlete’s genome, age and training development.
+Exercise physiologist like to reduce athletic performance ability to five physical skills that are a product of the athlete’s genome, age and cross country training development.
 Coaches have accepted this reductionism viewpoint and have described these five skills as “bio-motor” skills.
 While the word bio-motor has no true scientific definition, both coaches and physiologists understand the jargon term when it is used in conversation.
 Whether or not the word is real is not the important point.
 The real importance lies in the fact that to achieve further development in all types of athletes, including distance runners, than the five individual bio-motor skills need to be improved.

 The five human bio-motor skills are: speed, strength, endurance, flexibility, and coordination.
 Athletics is a very diverse domain.
 The skills needed to be a great baseball player are much different than those skills need to be a great 5K runner.
 Yet, development must occur in all five skills if one is to achieve the level of success dictated by age, motivation and genome structure.
 For instance, in baseball, coordination and speed are vital components, while flexibility, endurance, and strength are important but less emphasized.
 For athletes racing a 5k, endurance and strength are vital, while flexibility, coordination, and speed seem less so.

 The truth in training is that all five bio-motor skills need to be developed and not neglected in all forms of athletics.
 The problem with training schemes that attempt to foster complete bio-motor skill development lies in the fact that there is only so much time in season to dedicate to each skill.
-Naturally, during cross country season, endurance skills will be heavily emphasized by all coaches.
+Naturally, during cross country training season, endurance skills will be heavily emphasized by all coaches.
 The time dedicated to the four remaining skills is at the whim of the coach at any particular school.
 Anybody who talks regularly with other cross country coaches understands the variability of training programs and it seldom deals with the endurance component.